shuwen-liu-ox/LogInfer/README.md

 All 37 benchmarks used in the experiments are available at the folder LogicInfer-benchmark in this repository.

-Each benchmark LogInferFB^Y_Z / LogInferWN^Y_Z / LogInferLUBM^Y_Z contains the following in the subfolder LogInferFB-Y / LogInferWN-Y / LogInferLUBM-Y:
+Each benchmark LogInferFB^Y_Z / LogInferWN^Y_Z / LogInferLUBM^Y_Z contains the following in the subfolder LogInferFB-Y-Z / LogInferWN-Y-Z / LogInferLUBM-Y-Z:

 - train.txt    --------positive training set
 - valid.txt    --------positive validation set